 a resource list curated by the Rev. Brant Clements

 Discover Islam will provide a free set of 6 DVDs to members of the ELCA.
 Each half-hour long program presents a positive, insider’s view of Islam.
 Topics include: Islam: An American Faith, Christians & Islam, and Women in Islam.
 Request a set through www.discoverislam.com/elca.
 The page also includes a link to the Study Guides available through www.elca.org.
-There are many other free resources available through the Discover Islam website.
+There are many other free resources available on the Discover Islam website.

 Lutheran Immigration and Refugee Service and Lutheran Social Service of Minnesota have produced a free 7-part study titled My Neighbor is Muslim: Exploring the Muslim Faith.
 The authors include prominent Lutheran theologians and Muslim writers.
 The study can be downloaded as an ebook at http://lirs.org/myneighborismuslim.
 Or request a hard copy of the book through the same website.